 Generic name: varicella zoster immune globulin

 Note: This document contains side effect information about varicella zoster immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name VariZIG.
+Some dosage forms listed on this page may not apply to the brand name VariZIG.

 Along with its needed effects, varicella zoster immune globulin (the active ingredient contained in VariZIG) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking varicella zoster immune globulin:

 - redness of the skin